andy1122/andy1122/README.md

 ### Hi there 👋

-Machine Learning engineer with 5+ years of working experience in developing real time computer vision applications.
+My name is Nihal Tahariya, i am a machine Learning engineer with 5+ years of working experience in developing real time computer vision applications.

 - 🔭 I’m currently working on Deep learning/computer vision in sports analytics.
 - 🌱 I’m currently learning cuda and parallel programming.